AARP Eye Center

 Nine states — Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming — have no income taxes.
 New Hampshire, however, taxes interest and dividends, according to the Tax Foundation.
-(Tennessee eliminated its tax on investment income in 2021.)
+It has passed legislation to begin phasing out that tax starting in 2024 and ending in 2027.

 Other state taxes fill the revenue void